LiozElmalem/CppAcademicCourse/README.md

 ### Bar genish - 313174583

-this script helps us debugging (check compilation , Memory leaks and thread race) cpp file.
+this script helps us debugging (checks compilation , Memory leaks and thread race) cpp files.

 what is valgrind?